Frequently Asked Questions

 Yes.
 AIG Allocated funds can be used to fund a design only grant.
 A design only grant will include a grant condition that the associated development will begin within two years after the design is completed.

 Yes.
-Design only grants may not compete as well as those projects that are already designed or part of an alternative delivery method.
+Design only grants may not compete as well as those projects that are already designed or part of an alternative project delivery method.
 Any design only grant will require a realistic funding plan to ensure completion of the project.
 A design only grant will include a grant condition that the associated development will begin within two years after the design is completed.
+Please refer to the corresponding NOFO for program rules.

-No. As with PFC eligibility, a grant can be for design or environmental review, taking into consideration the normal AIP requirement.
+For FCT and ATP, no. As with PFC eligibility, a grant can be for design or environmental review, taking into consideration the normal AIP requirement.
 Construction grants will be issued based on bids.
-The annual NOFO for FCT Competitive and ATP funds will outline the application and screening process for these funds.
+The annual NOFO for FCT and ATP funds will outline the application and screening process for these funds.